seanreed1111/NobleD/TypesInSwift/FunWithEnums/FunwithEnums.md

 // But I want to introduce another powerful construct in Swift
 //called Switch-Case

-// Switch-case is the preferred way to work with Enum's because it makes your code a little easier to read than doing a lot of 'if then else if' statements.
+// Switch-Case is the preferred way to work with Enum's because it makes your code a little easier to read than doing a lot of 'if then else if' statements.

 //Let's loop through all the profiles, and put a Switch-Case statement inside the loop